sidenver/learning2assess/README.md

 allennlp predict ${MODEL_PATH}/model.tar.gz $TEST_DATA --include-package learning2assess --predictor han_clpsych_predictor --output-file task_A.expert.prediction
 ```

-If you don't have a GPU enable machine, add `--cuda-device=-1` to `allennlp predict`.
+If you don't have a GPU-enabled machine, add `--cuda-device=-1` to `allennlp predict`.
 See `allennlp predict -h` for all options.

 This will output `task_A.expert.prediction` in json line format.